About Anissa

 I respect and trust you as the expert in your own healing and as the authority in your own experiences.

 I view current stressors and symptoms with respect.
 I see them not as signs of weakness or pathology but rather as valuable signs or signals.
-I understand them as having a function, a purpose, and something to communicate.
-Therapy often involves learning to listen closely to what the feelings and sensations in our body have to tell us and what they may need us to do differently.
+I understand them as having an important function, a purpose, and something to communicate.
+Therapy often involves learning to listen closely to what the sensations in our body have to tell us and what they may need us to do differently.

 Social Justice - Person in Environment Lens